appsody/website/DEVELOPMENT.md

 For a new line, end the sentence with two spaces before pressing the enter key.

-For an empty line, insert an empty character with two spaces following it.
-The Unicode character is available [here](http://emptycharacter.com/), by selecting copy to clipboard.
+For an empty line, insert an empty character (`&thinsp;`) with two spaces following it.

 The large letters, marking the letter of the alphabet the definitions belong to, are simply written with the following syntax: